-Upon the death, resignation, removal, or retirement of any incumbent Justice or Judge on or after January 1, 2005, and before the expiration of the Justice's or Judge's term of office, the resulting vacancy shall be filled by appointment as provided in this section.
+Upon the death, resignation, removal, or retirement of any incumbent Justice or Judge on or after January 1, 2007, and before the expiration of the Justice's or Judge's term of office, the resulting vacancy shall be filled by nomination and appointment as provided in this section.

-Vacancies in judicial offices in the Appellate Division occurring before January 1, 2005, and not filled by that date shall be filled by appointment as provided in this section.
+Vacancies in judicial offices in the Appellate Division occurring before January 1, 2007, and not filled by that date, shall be filled by nomination and appointment as provided in this section.

-From the date any incumbent described in this subsection is continued in office by retention vote for a term next succeeding the term in progress on January 1, 2005, or is succeeded in office by another person, the office is held subject to the provisions of this section.
+From the date any incumbent described in this subsection is continued in office by retention vote for a term next succeeding the term in progress on January 1, 2007, or is succeeded in office by another person, the office is held subject to the provisions of this section.

-(4) The General Assembly may implement this section by general law."
+(5) The General Assembly may implement this section by general law."

 SECTION 2.
-The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at the general election in November 2004, which election shall be conducted under the laws then governing elections in the State.
+The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at the general election in November of 2006, which election shall be conducted under the laws then governing elections in the State.
 Ballots, voting systems, or both may be used in accordance with Chapter 163 of the General Statutes.
-The question to be used in the voting systems and ballots shall be:
+The question on the ballot shall be:

-"[]FOR []AGAINST
+"[] FOR [] AGAINST

-Constitutional amendment to replace the present practice of election of Justices and Judges of the Appellate Division with a method by which Justices and Judges of the Appellate Division will be appointed by the Governor, confirmed by the General Assembly, and then serve for limited terms after which the question of the Justice's or Judge's retention in office is regularly submitted for approval or disapproval by nonpartisan vote of the people at general elections."
+Constitutional amendment to replace the present practice of selecting Justices and Judges of the Appellate Division largely by gubernatorial appointment, followed by nonpartisan elections, with a method by which Justices and Judges of the Appellate Division will be appointed by the Governor, and then serve for limited terms after which the question of the Justice's or Judge's retention in office is regularly submitted for approval or disapproval by nonpartisan vote of the people at general elections, and to provide for election of superior court judges in their districts."